ReadingAndThinking.com

 4. The main body of choice: is divided into individual choice and common choice.
 In fact, it is a commonality of human beings to think that they have individuality.

 5. Responsibility for choice: divided into responsible choice and non-responsible choice.
-For example, when a relative is terminally ill, the doctor does not inform the condition and decides by himself, the doctor informs the condition and decides by himself, and the doctor informs the condition and decides by the family.
+For example, when a relative is terminally ill, the doctor does not inform the condition and decides by himself, the doctor informs the condition and decides by himself, and the doctor informs the condition and decides the family.
 The psychological pressure on the family is very different.

 A few practical guidelines: